 Debt collection lawsuits are often filed in small claims court.
-If midland wins, you will be ordered to pay the debt and midland's attorneys' fees and costs of suit.
+If Midland wins, you will be ordered to pay the debt and Midland's attorneys' fees and costs of the suit.

 - Midland Funding LLC is a debt collection agency that often buys debts for pennies on the dollar and then files lawsuits against people they believe owe them money.

-Within five days of midland filing its lawsuit, you can request more information about midland's case.
+Within five days of Midland Funding filing its lawsuit, you can request more information about Midland's case.

-If midland cannot provide you with all of this information, it may be impossible for midland to prove that the debt is yours and legally collect on it.
+If Midland Funding cannot provide you with all of this information, it may be impossible for Midland to prove that the debt is yours and legally collect on it.

 How Often Does Midland Funding Sue?